Facebook

 Behrisch's work has appeared in a variety of journals, from English Studies in Canada to Journeys: The International Journal of Travel Writing, and she has published two books.
 Her 2009 scholarly edition, As affecting the fate of my absent husband (McGill-Queen's UP) considered the contribution of Lady Franklin and her writing to the historical mythology of the lost Franklin Expedition, and her 2018 novel, Lady Franklin of Russell Square (Stonehouse Publishing), imagines Lady Franklin's life amid the grime of 1840s London and the uncertainty of her husband's fate.
 Lady Franklin of Russell Square was shortlisted for the 2019 Book Publishers Association of Alberta's Fiction of the Year prize, and was named one of Canadian Geographic's favourite books of 2018.

-Behrisch divides her time between Kingston, Ontario, the traditional territory of the Wendat, Haudenosaunee and Anishinaabe peoples, where she works at the Royal Military College, and the unceded Musqueam, Squamish and Tsleil-Waututh territories of Vancouver, where she teaches in the English department at Capilano University, her favourite alma mater.
+Working on her next novel involving sailors, politics, and Victorian medicine, Behrisch lives on the shore of the Salish Sea, on the unceded Musqueam, Squamish and Tsleil-Waututh territories of Vancouver, where she teaches in the English department at Capilano University, her favourite alma mater.

 In my classroom—in-person or online—I prioritize four things: